berrym/lusush/docs/lle_specification/LLE_IMPLEMENTATION_GUIDE.md

 **NOTICE**: This is a **living document** that evolves throughout the epic LLE specification project. **19 of 21 detailed specification documents have been completed (90.5% progress)**, providing implementation-ready architectural details.
 This guide has been updated to reflect the latest specification progress including comprehensive security framework, plugin API system, testing framework, error handling system, memory management system, performance optimization system, user customization system, completion system, syntax highlighting, autosuggestions, display integration, and advanced features.
 The guide serves as the bridge between specification and actual coding implementation.

+**⚠️ CRITICAL**: This guide now includes an **Enhanced Success Framework** with mandatory implementation readiness requirements. **DO NOT PROCEED WITH IMPLEMENTATION** until all Phase 1+ requirements are complete and success probability ≥95%.

 **SPECIFICATION PROGRESS UPDATE (2025-01-07)**:
 - ✅ **02_terminal_abstraction_complete.md** - Unix-native terminal management with capability detection
 - ✅ **03_buffer_management_complete.md** - Buffer-oriented design with UTF-8 support and multiline editing